It's More To Us, It's Personal

 Comparative negligence rules apply in Tennessee and Florida.

 If you or a loved one have been injured in an accident caused by a negligent individual, it is important to contact an attorney to file a personal injury case as soon as possible.
-The statute of limitations only gives you a certain amount of time to file your personal injury claim.
+The statutes of limitations only gives you a certain amount of time to file your personal injury claim.
 Failure to meet the statute of limitations means that you will no longer be able to file your personal injury claim and recover damages.
 Each state has its own statute of limitations, making it extremely important to familiarize yourself with these details after experiencing an accident.
 Below you can find the statutes for Alabama, Tennessee, and Florida, all the states covered by Wettermark Keith, along with other pertinent information about your injury case.

 Failure to meet the statute of limitations means that you will no longer be able to file your personal injury claim and recover damages.